 Best Golf Courses in Palm Springs

 If I had to sum up Palm Springs in three words: I’d say, “swimming pools” & “golf.”
-There are few other places with more world-class golf packed into each square mile than the desert.
+There are few other places with more world-class golf packed into each square mile than here.
 And if you’re looking at this area as a whole, the truth is ~ some of the Valley’s best courses are actually on the east side: in La Quinta & Indian Wells.
-This is where you’ll find all the renowned PGA West courses, as well as super high-end fare like The Quarry (my brother’s favorite) & The Madison Club (Kardashian-land).
+This is where you’ll find the renowned PGA West courses, as well as high-end fare like The Quarry (my brother’s favorite) & The Madison Club (Kardashian-land).
 But in this article, I want to focus on the best public golf courses in & around Palm Springs, courses that are available to everyone.

 Map of Palm Springs Golf Courses

 Indian Wells Golf Resort